anoma/namada-interface/apps/extension/README.md

 ## Notes

 - Currently, Firefox does not support `manifest_version: 3`, and Chrome will be removing support for `V2` in 2023.
 We will need to maintain a build-pipeline that supports both of these.
+- Manifest files can be found in `src/manifest/v2` (version 2, required for Firefox), and `src/manifest/v3` (others).
+There are independent files that extend a `_base.json` file for the target browser, which will be merged when building.
+Built extensions will be found under `build/chrome` and `build/firefox`.